doums/baru/README.md

 ### install

 Rust is a language that compiles to native code and by default statically links all dependencies.\
-Simply download the latest [release](https://github.com/doums/baru/releases) of the compiled binary and use it! (do not forget to make it executable `chmod +x baru`)
+Simply download the latest [release](https://github.com/doums/baru/releases) of the compiled binary and use it (do not forget to make it executable `chmod +x baru`).

-For Arch Linux users, baru is present as a [package](https://aur.archlinux.org/packages/baru-bin) in the Arch User Repository.
+For Arch Linux users, baru is present as a [package](https://aur.archlinux.org/packages/baru) in the Arch User Repository.

 ### configuration